Arvind Kejriwal: In the media

 An Insignificant Man is a 2017 Hindi/English Indian socio-political documentary co-produced and directed by Khushboo Ranka and Vinay Shukla and also co-produced by filmmaker Anand Gandhi.
 The documentary is about the rise of anti-corruption protests in India and the formation and rise to power of the Aam Aadmi Party and Arvind Kejriwal.

 Kejriwal has appeared on the talk-shows and interviews of News channels.
 He spoofed himself on the third episode of the first season of The Viral Fever's Barely Speaking With Arnub, where actor Jitendra Kumar cosplayed as Kejriwal while sitting next to him in the latter half of the interview.
 He also appeared in stand-up comedian Kunal Kamra's YouTube interview series Shut Up Ya Kunal.

+Satyagrah, a 2013 Bollywood drama, directed by Prakash Jha has the character played by Ajay Devgn which very distinctly features elements characteristics of Kejriwal and IAC movement.
+Though Prakash Jha said that Satyagraha is not about Anna Hazare and Arvind Kejriwal but AAP largely ignored his words.

+Unbreakable, a 30-minute 2025 Indian Hindi-language socio-political documentary about AAP covers the arrest of Kejriwal and other key members during the 2024 Indian general election.

+Adbhut Vyaktitva Arvind Kejriwal: Jeevan Yatra aur Rajneetik Sangharsh by Arvind Mohan Dwivedi in Hindi and Arvind Kejriwal & the Aam Aadmi Party (AAP): An Inside Look by Pran Kurup in English are two books written on Kejriwal.